jbc-cp/csc202-assignments/projects/3/ass3a.md

 * An HNode contains an occurrence count for that tree, and a left and a right HTree.
 An HLeaf contains only a character and an occurrence count.

+(Note: In the given PDF, the nodes also contain a character, for use in unambiguous ordering.
+As long as we insert the trees into the sorted list in the same order, we don't need to worry about this.)

 ### Build a Huffman Tree